Your cart is empty.

 Aligned to Structured Literacy

-Code-Ed Sound Rhymes are grounded in the Science of Reading and structured literacy principles.
-They build foundational reading and writing subskills through:
+Code-Ed Sound Hunts are grounded in the principles of structured literacy and the Science of Reading, and build core reading and writing subskills through:

 • Explicit teaching